findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 the design should be verified.
 It seems that it’s easy to forget software quality attributes during fast-phasing programming if we use tools that only manage sequential text, i.e., code.
-At the code level, we should use functions that give us an abstraction hierarchy and help us to maintain readability.
+At the code level, we should use functions that give us an abstraction hierarchy and help us to maintain **modifiability** and readability.

 Moreover, since my studies of SW architecture’s quality attributes, I have understood that modifiability is more than modularity, re-usability, or using